berthayes/cp-zeek/README.md

 Create streams for SSL data and X509 data by copy/pasting the `cp-zeek/ksqldb_scripts/create_bro_ssl_stream.sql` and `cp-zeek/ksqldb_scripts/create_bro_x509_stream.sql` into the ksqlDB editor in Confluent Control Center.

+Alternatively, use the ksql CLI to run the `create_bro_x509_stream.sql` script as shown above.

 Take a look at a single SSL event:
 ```sql